Fairness doctrine: Basic doctrine

 The FCC vote was opposed by members of Congress who said the FCC had tried to "flout the will of Congress" and the decision was "wrongheaded, misguided and illogical".
 The decision drew political fire, and cooperation with Congress was one issue.
 In June 1987, Congress attempted to preempt the FCC decision and codify the fairness doctrine, but the legislation was vetoed by President Ronald Reagan.
 In 1991, another attempt to revive the doctrine was stopped when President George H. W. Bush threatened another veto.

 In February 2009, Fowler said that his work toward revoking the fairness doctrine under the Reagan administration had been a matter of principle, his belief that the doctrine impinged upon the First Amendment, not partisanship.
 Fowler described the White House staff raising concerns, at a time before the prominence of conservative talk radio and during the preeminence of the Big Three television networks and PBS in political discourse, that repealing the policy would be politically unwise.
-He described the staff's position as saying to Reagan:

-The only thing that really protects you from the savageness of the three networks—every day they would savage Ronald Reagan—is the Fairness Doctrine, and Fowler is proposing to repeal it!
+He described the staff's position as saying to Reagan: "The only thing that really protects you from the savageness of the three networks—every day they would savage Ronald Reagan—is the Fairness Doctrine, and Fowler is proposing to repeal it!"

 Conservative talk radio

 The 1987 repeal of the fairness doctrine enabled the rise of talk radio that has been described as "unfiltered", divisive and/or vicious: "In 1988, a savvy former ABC Radio executive named Ed McLaughlin signed Rush Limbaugh—then working at a little-known Sacramento station—to a nationwide syndication contract.
 McLaughlin offered Limbaugh to stations at an unbeatable price: free.
 All they had to do to carry his program was to set aside four minutes per hour for ads that McLaughlin's company sold to national sponsors.
 The stations got to sell the remaining commercial time to local advertisers."
 According to The Washington Post, "From his earliest days on the air, Limbaugh trafficked in conspiracy theories, divisiveness, even viciousness", e.g., "feminazis".
 Prior to 1987 people using much less controversial verbiage had been taken off the air as obvious violations of the fairness doctrine.

+Noting the importance of the repeal in the ascent of Limbaugh and other right-wing media figures, as well as its connection to Ronald Reagan's broader political project, historian Gary Gerstle states: "The repeal of the Fairness Doctrine was a major neoliberal victory.
+It freed radio and television stations from an obligation to present news that strove for objectivity and balance."